Michael Karmis SOMP PhD Fellowship Award

 Award Description

-The Michael Karmis SOMP PhD Fellowship Award, established in 2019, recognizes a SOMP junior member who desires to pursue an academic career by acquiring a PhD in the field of Mining Engineering and/or Mineral Processing.
-The award shall consist of a cash gift (1,000 euros) and certificate.
-One award shall be presented (subject to suitable candidates) at the SOMP Annual General Meeting (AGM).
+The Michael Karmis SOMP PhD Fellowship Award, established in 2019, recognizes SOMP junior members who desire to pursue an academic career by acquiring a PhD in the field of Mining Engineering and/or Mineral Processing.

 Rules